SVemulapalli/WebFundamentals/src/content/en/tools/chrome-devtools/accessibility/navigation.md

 Because the accessibility of DevTools is a work-in-progress some panels and tabs will work better with assistive technology than others.
-This guide will attempt to highlight specific issues you may run into.
+This guide will attempt to walk you through the panels which are the most accessible and highlight specific issues you may encounter along the way.

 // TODO: Is there a place where folks can subscribe for a11y updates?